ThomasDelatte/automate-the-boring-stuff/README.md

-Automate the boring stuff with Python
+#Automate the boring stuff with Python

+Small projects inspired from Al Sweigart's book to review the fundamentals of Python.